moorara/milad.dev/content/projects/konfig.md

 ---

 [**konfig**](https://github.com/moorara/konfig) is a minimal and unopinionated _configuration management_ library for [Go](https://golang.org) applications.
-I based on [The 12-Factor App](https://12factor.net/config) and as a response to repeating myself across every single microservice I have been working on.
+It is based on [The 12-Factor App](https://12factor.net/config).
-This library has been used in production both in my past and current jobs for around two years now.
+I created this library as a response to repeating myself across almost every single service and application.

 It is a very minimal and lightweight library for reading configuration values either from _command-line arguments_, _environment variables_, or _files_.
 It uses reflection to automatically convert the input values to the desired types defined in golang.